syyePhenomenol/HollowKnight.MapModS/README.md

 # Acknowledgements
 - The Hollow Knight/Hollow Knight Speedrun Discord Channels for always giving very sound advice and suggestions
+- Special thanks to Homothety and Flib for significant coding help
 - CaptainDapper for making the original mod
 - PimpasPimpinela for helping to port the mod from Rando 3 to Rando 4
-- Chaktis for helping with sprite art
+- Chaktis, KingKiller39 and Ender Onryo for helping with sprite art
+- ColetteMSLP for testing out the mod during livestreams